colbyfayock/applitools-cypress-workshop/README.md

 The demo is what it sounds like, it's the project that we'll use to start off and later add our visual tests.

 The lessons directory includes a bunch of markdown files which includes instructions for how we'll progress through the workshop.
-There will be a mix of exercises that we'll work through together, but also some extra credit that you can work through on your own if you want to take things a step further.
+There will be a mix of exercises that we'll work through together!

 ### Lesson Plan